This article was originally posted in July 2014, and has been updated.

 2. Hit the sack

 They don’t call it beauty sleep for nothing.
 Lack of sleep can have troublesome consequences on your body composition, ability to function and overall facial appearance.
 During sleep (or long periods of lying down), tissue fluid is drawn from our blood and enters our body tissues.
 As we start our morning activities, the tissue fluid is squeezed back into lymphatic vessels and into our blood circulation.
 That’s why your face may look a little puffy when you first wake up, but by the time you’re out of the shower the puffiness will have resided.

 When we don’t get enough sleep, however, this process is stunted and fluid is stuck in the tissues – creating the puffy look.
-As well, a sleepless night can make skin look pale and blood vessels more visible, giving the appearance of dark circles.
+As well, a sleepless night can make the blood vessels under the eyelid skin dilate, giving the appearance of dark circles.

 3. Check your thyroid

-If you have puffy eyes and also experience lack of concentration, stubborn weight loss, hair loss and unwavering fatigue, you may want to check if your thyroid is at a healthy level.
+If you have puffy eyes and also experience lack of concentration, difficulty losing weight, hair loss and unwavering fatigue, you may want to check if your thyroid is at a healthy level.
 Patients with low thyroid levels often have puffy eyelids, either in the lower or in the upper area of their eyes.

 According to thyroid disease expert Dr. John Lowe, the puffiness is caused by too little thyroid hormone suppression of connective tissue cells called “fibroblasts.”
 When thyroid hormones fail to suppress the cells normally, they release too many water-binding molecules into the ground substance of the skin and other connective tissues.
 The excess water expands the tissues, causing them to feel and appear puffy.